Skip to content

 • Set keep_dims=True for reductions (tl.max, tl.sum)

-• Many attention kernels broadcast the reduced value back to the original rank.
+• Reduction results in attention kernels are commonly broadcast back to the original tensor rank.

-• Use keep_dims=True to maintain dimensions and make broadcasting explicit.
+• Use keep_dims=True to preserve dimensions and make broadcasting explicit.

 • In this example, the warmup grid is compile-time only

-• In this example, warmup is used for compilation and artifact generation, and runtime execution is handled by the RBLN toolchain.
+• Warmup is used solely for compilation and IR artifact generation; runtime execution is handled by the RBLN toolchain.

 Supported Ops

-For information about currently supported operations, see Supported Ops.
-The supported surface will expand over time.
+For the list of currently supported operations, see Supported Ops.
+The supported operator set will expand over time.

-In addition to standard triton operations, it also supports additional operations specialized for RBLN NPU hardware.
-For more information, please refer to Specialized Operations.
+In addition to standard Triton operations, RBLN also provides specialized operations tailored to RBLN NPU hardware.
+For details, see Specialized Operations.

 Currently, vLLM RBLN supports the following custom kernels.